 Clearly point out where people can find gifts for men, women, kids, etc. Train your employees to know where everything is.
 That way, they’re prepared to help shoppers who need assistance.

 Store navigation improvements can also be applied to your ecommerce shop.
-If you’re selling online, create banners or even special navigation links for the season.
+When you’re selling online, create banners or even special navigation links for the season.

 For example, why not have a collection or page filled with your top holiday products or gift items?
 Then for best results, put up a link in your navigation bar to direct people to the page.
 You should also have holiday-themed banners up on your front page so visitors can get to your offers or products in as few clicks as possible.